Gary-Yaral/react-vite-deploy-on-github/README.md

 # How to deploy a react application created on vitejs

-- Create a repository on github
+- Create a repository
-- Add the called property base to the file vite.config and asign it your repository name.
+- Add the called property base to the file vite.config and assign it your repository name.

 ``` javascript
   export default defineConfig({
   base: '/your-repository-name/' //Add base property here,